risenW/datasist-doc/quickstart/part-1.md

 Functions in the **feature\_engineering** module always returns a new and transformed DataFrame.
 This means, it always expects that you assign the result to a variable as nothing happens inplace.
 {% endhint %}

-1. **drop\_missing:** This function drops columns/features with a specified percentage of missing values.
+**1. drop\_missing:** This function drops columns/features with a specified percentage of missing values.
 Let's demonstrate this below:

 ```text
 #first let's view the percentage of missing values in the dataset